 Key Areas to Test:

-- Touchscreen Compatibility: Ensure smooth navigation.
+- Touchscreen Compatibility: Ensure smooth navigation using touch gestures.

 5. Usability Testing